hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 Result:

 Scientists leveraging complicated machine learning algorithms could not predict those outcomes correctly.
 If a score of 1 means perfectly accurate, and 0 not accurate at all, the best predictions got a score of 0.2 for material hardship and child GPA, and only 0.05 for the other four outcomes.
-Also note that a linear regression or logistic regression model with only four variables chosen by domain experts were only slightly worse than the best submission, and were much better than most of other submissions.
+Also note that a linear regression or logistic regression model with only four variables chosen by domain experts were only slightly worse than the best submission, and were much better than most of the other submissions.

 >... the submissions were much better than predicting each other than predicting the truth.